 If you are a fan of the group and you want to test your knowledge, then you can also try The Great Madness (We’ve Missed The) Pub Quiz.
 I didn’t do too badly on it, but some of it’s harder than you might think!

 And then briefly to finish on Queen-related things:

 - Roger Taylor has announced a new solo album called Outsider, which will be out on October 1st, and he’ll also be going on tour.

-- The weekly clips series Queen The Greatest, celebrating the band’s 50th anniversary, is currently taking a very interesting look at the track We Will Rock You (Part 1 & Part 2), as will my next album review post in my own Queen At 50 series, which I will hopefully publish during June.
+- The weekly clips series Queen The Greatest, celebrating the band’s 50th anniversary, is currently taking a very interesting look at the track We Will Rock You (Part 1 & Part 2), as will my next album review post in my own Queen At 50 series of posts, which I will hopefully publish during June.

 - Brian May was the special guest on this month’s season finale of the podcast Keep Calm And Kerry On, turning the tables and interviewing host Kerry Ellis, so they had a lovely chat.
 Do look through the other episodes as well, as she’s had a variety of interesting guests on there.

 - And finally there have been nice choral covers of Radio Ga Ga by Sweet Charity Choir (in tribute to Sarm Heslop, who went missing from a catamaran in the US Virgin Islands in March) and Bohemian Rhapsody by GMIT Virtual Choir.

 And that’s it, I hope you enjoyed that as always.
 I don’t have anything special planned for June at the moment, but I’m looking forward to getting out more again and enjoying the nice weather, and I hope I’ll soon be able to meet up with friends I haven’t seen for ages too.
 And I hope you’re all able to enjoy yourselves safely as well!